alyakin314/alyakin314.github.io/index.md

 causal inference from observational health data.
 I started an MD-PhD program at Washington University School of Medicine in 2021, but later decided to only pursue the first two letters out of five.

-My research interests outside of LLMs&Neurosurgery include statistical inference on connectome networks, diagnostic and prognostic clinical decision support tools, among other intersections of statistics and medicine.

 <!--
 I consider myself a frequentist in philosophy, but a Bayesian in practice.